hyperledger/indy-node/design/anoncreds.md

 ### Requirements
 1. Creation of Schemas:
-    1. Schema Issuer needs to be able to create multiple schemas by the same issuer DID.
+    1. Schema Author needs to be able to create multiple schemas by the same issuer DID.
-    1. Schema Issuer needs to be able to evolve existing schema adding new attributes.
+    1. Schema Author needs to be able to evolve existing schema by adding new attributes.
     1. We need to keep reputation for Schema's Issuer DID.
     1. We should not have any semver assumptions for Schema's version by the Ledger.
 1. Creation of Cred Def:
-    1. CredDef Issuer may not be the same as Schema issuer.
+    1. CredDef Issuer may not be the same as Schema Author.
     1. CredDef Issuer needs to be able to create multiple CredDefs by the same issuer DID.
     1. CredDef Issuer needs to be able to create multiple CredDefs for the same Schema by the same issuer DID.
     1. We need to keep reputation for CredDef's Issuer DID.
 1. Creation of Revocation entities (Def and Registry):
-    1. RevocRegDef Issuer may not be the same as Schema Issuer and CredDef issuer.
+    1. RevocRegDef Issuer may not be the same as Schema Author and CredDef issuer.
     1. RevocRegDef Issuer needs to be able to create multiple RevocRegDefs for the same issuer DID.
     1. RevocRegDef Issuer needs to be able to create multiple RevocRegDef for the same CredDef by the same issuer DID.
     1. We need to keep reputation for RevocRegDef's Issuer DID.